Skip to main content

 Regex Detection

 Match message content against a regular expression.
-Useful for detecting specific patterns like internal project codes, secret formats, or prohibited keywords.

-"name": "Block AWS Keys",
+"name": "Block AWS access keys",

 "config": {